Advertiser Disclosure

 If you over-contribute to the FHSA, there is a 1% tax for every month your account is over the limit.
 Finally, any contributions made to the FHSA are tax deductible from your taxable income for that year.

 The primary difference is that the HBP must be repaid to your RRSP within 15 years.
 The FHSA does not need to be repaid.
-Even after you repay the HBP, the withdrawals are ultimately taxed anyways, which makes the FHSA a much more attractive option.
+Even after you repay the HBP, the withdrawals are ultimately taxed anyway, which makes the FHSA a much more attractive option.

 Luckily, new homebuyers can combine the FHSA and the HBP for up to $75,000 plus any capital gains in the FHSA towards their new home.